 MISTAKE 1: You’re Not Specializing

-If you want to develop bigger arms, a heavier squat, or a better mile time, you need to be willing to put the brakes on the other aspects of your training and focus on the task at hand.
-This is the true secret to maximizing a specialization phase; you need to increase the volume of what it is you are looking to improve (in this case, bigger arms) and reduce the volume on everything else.
-The thought of training arms 3 times per week and every other body part only once a week may make you feel more queasy than a 7-year-old girl with a stomach virus in a room full of cadavers.
-But don’t panic, you won’t lose much on your other body parts as you set forth on your quest to build a massive set of pipes.
+If you want to develop bigger arms, a heavier squat, or a better mile time, you need to be willing to put the brakes on the other aspects of your arm training mistakes and focus on the task at hand.
+This is the secret to maximizing a specialization phase; you need to increase the volume of what it is you want to improve (in this case, bigger arms) and reduce the volume on everything else.
+Training arms three times per week and every other body part only once a week may make you feel more queasy than a 7-year-old girl with a stomach virus in a room full of corpses.
+But don’t panic.
+You won’t lose much on your other body parts as you set forth on your quest to build a massive set of pipes.

 MISTAKE 2: Too Much Isolation

 I’m not going to go all ‘functional trainer’ on you and say that you can build bigger biceps by only going with squats and deadlifts.
-You certainly need your fair share of curls, pressdowns, and skull crushers.
-However, utilizing compound movements allows you to use a greater total load per rep than isolation movements alone.
-Think about it, if you are a 180-pound guy banging out chin-ups, you using your biceps (along with other muscles) to lift 180 pounds.
+It would help if you had your fair share of curls, press downs, and skull crushers.
+However, compound movements allow you to use a greater total load per rep than isolation movements alone.
+Think about it; if you are a 180-pound guy banging out chin-ups, you are using your biceps (along with other muscles) to lift 180 pounds.
 When’s the last time you did a biceps curl with a buck eighty?

 Then there’s the bonus of creating a more optimal hormonal environment for growth when utilizing the big lifts.
 So resist the urge to make concentration curls the “A1” movement in your program.